 The question is, why do adults tend to have fewer bones than babies?
 Where do the extra bones go?

-How many bones does a baby have?
+How many bones do babies have?

+Now the question is how many more bones do babies actually have than adults?!
+The answer?
+Around 90-95 bones more!
 A baby is born with around 300 bones, whereas a grown adult has 206 bones.
 There is no debate that babies have a significantly higher number of bones than adults.
 The reason behind this is attributed to cartilage.